open-feature/go-sdk-contrib/tools/tck/README.md

 module needs no git submodule** — `go get` it and everything the suite runs comes with it.
 Where they come from and how the pin moves is described under [The spec module](#the-spec-module).

+### Where it goes

+**`providers/<name>/tck`, a module of its own, beside the provider's e2e suite rather than inside it.** Both halves of that matter:

+- **Beside, not inside.** An e2e suite tests your provider against its backend's own harness and is expected green; this suite tests it against the OpenFeature provider contract and fails scenarios by design wherever the adoption declares a known deviation.
+Filing the second under the first says it is a kind of e2e test, and a reader who believes that reads a declared deviation as a regression.
+The directory is also what selects the suite here — `make tck` runs these modules and `make e2e` runs the others — so nothing depends on what the tests inside are called.
+- **A module, not a directory.** A plain directory would fall under the provider's own module and drag testcontainers, a Compose client and this package into the dependency graph of every application that imports the provider.
+A module of its own also keeps the `replace` directives the suite needs out of a module that is actually released.
+If the provider already has an e2e module, the same argument applies to that one: the conformance dependencies do not belong in it either.

+`go mod init github.com/you/.../providers/<name>/tck` and a `replace` back to the provider is the whole of the setup; `make workspace-update` adds it to the workspace.

+Give the suite file a **`//go:build tck`** constraint.
+That is not what selects it — the directory is — and it is not what excludes it from `make e2e`, which builds the module under `-tags=tck` anyway.
+Its one job is the untagged build: without it, `make test` and a bare `go test ./...` in your module would start a Docker stack.
+Keep the guard test and any package doc file untagged, so they still compile when the suite does not.

 ### The Compose contract

 An adopter names a Compose file, says which service and ports to expose, and supplies a factory that